linagora/tmail-flutter/docs/stories/TF-1786-TeamMail-Swipe-in-Email-item-in-ThreadView .md

 ```
 GIVEN I'm a Tmail user
 AND There are existed unread emails on my mailbox
-WHEN I swipe left to right on an email rows
+WHEN I swipe left to right on an unread email rows
 THEN I see the email row is swiped as blue background color belong with "read email icon"
 AND System mark an email as read

 GIVEN I'm a Tmail user
 AND There are existed read emails on my mailbox
-WHEN I swipe left to right on an email rows
+WHEN I swipe left to right on an read email rows
 THEN I see the email row is swiped as blue background color belong with "unread email icon"
 AND System mark an email as unread